chanzuckerberg/czid-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

 - 4.3.2
-  - Clean up log statement for AMR bug .
+  - Clean up log statement for AMR bug.

 - 4.3.1
   - Add compatibility for idseq-web environment name 'production'